Marie Kondo: Personal life

 Kondo married Kawahara Takumi in 2012.
 At the time they met, Kawahara was working in sales-support and marketing at a corporation in Osaka.
 Once Kondo's career was established, he left his job to become her manager and, eventually, CEO of Konmari-Media, LLC.

-The couple has two daughters and a son.
+The couple have two daughters and a son.
+After getting married, they lived in Tokyo; the couple later moved to San Francisco and then Los Angeles.

-After getting married, they lived in Tokyo, but later moved to San Francisco, and as of 2022, Kondo and her family live in Los Angeles, California.
-Kondo's rigorous attitude towards tidying her home relaxed after the birth of her third child in order to make room for more personal priorities at this stage of her life.
+After the birth of her third child, Kondo's rigorous attitude towards tidying her home relaxed in order to make room for more personal priorities at this stage of her life.